This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Over 30,000 sea creatures call the aquarium home, and it is one of the most impressive collections of marine life anywhere in the world.

 Plan your trip in advance and save time on the day you visit by buying your tickets online ahead of time.

 8. Napa Valley and Sonoma County

-Travel tip: I’ve put together the perfect Napa itinerary for your time in wine country.
-If you’re planning to visit Sonoma, check out my list of must-visit wineries in Sonoma, along with my favorite place to stay in Sonoma.
+Travel tip: I’ve put together the perfect Napa Valley itinerary for your time in wine country.
+If you’re planning to visit Sonoma, check out my list of the best Sonoma wine tasting, along with my favorite place to stay in Sonoma.

 9. Yosemite National Park

 California’s natural beauty is stunning, but nowhere more so than in Yosemite National Park.
 From waterfalls galore to the majestic Half Dome, Yosemite has scenery in spades, and it’s a must-do on any California bucket list.